-White-tailed deer have the highest population growth rates of all North American ungulates, in part to due their exceptionally high reproductive rates.
-They are a common species ranging across most of North America where they occupy a broad range of habitats from hot arid deserts to cold northern forests.
-White-tails quickly inhabit areas with natural and human-induced landscape changes and are commonly associated with agricultural fields, forest cutblocks and even urban environments.
+White-tailed deer have the highest population growth rates of all North American ungulates, in part to their exceptionally high reproductive rates.
+They are a common species ranging across most of North America.
+White-tails quickly inhabit areas with natural and humaninduced landscape change and are commonly associated with agricultural fields, forest cut-blocks and even urban environments.
 Population levels are closely tied to severe winter weather events.
+Because white-tailed deer have high reproductive rates and are more difficult to harvest than most other ungulates, they can sustain more liberal hunting seasons.